 You can access the online application for our LL.M. in U.S. Legal Studies through the Law School Admission Council ("LSAC") website.
-The online application is available here.

 The preferred deadline for submission of your application is March 1, but late applications will be considered on a space available basis.
 Applications will be evaluated and invitations to participate in each LL.M. class will be extended on a rolling basis, so early applications are encouraged.